 Conclusion: The Ideal Borrower is An Ideal Buyer

-In the fast-moving real estate markets of Southern California, traditional homebuyers are often forced to compete with all-cash offers from investors.
+In the fast-moving real estate markets of Southern California and Texas, traditional homebuyers are often forced to compete with all-cash offers from investors.